nomadicTree/scripts/README.md

 ## Check
 `tnl c <port>`
 Checks to see if a tunnel is open on the given port.
-It returns details of the tunnel if it exists.
+Returns details of the tunnel if it exists.

 ## List
 `tnl l`